saltstack/salt/doc/topics/cloud/vagrant.rst

 Create and use your new Salt minion
 -----------------------------------

-- Typing on the Salt master computer (assuming it is also bevy_master)...
+- Typing on the Salt master computer...

 .. code-block:: bash